We are a globally recognized innovator of sound, image, and voice technologies for cinemas, home theaters, PCs, mobile devices, and games.

 Peter founded Digidesign, Inc., in 1984 and served as its President, CEO, and Chairman through the company's initial public offering in December 1993, and subsequent merger with Avid Technology in January 1995.
 Peter served as the General Manager of Digidesign and Executive Vice President of Avid until May 1996.
 Previously, he worked for Dolby Laboratories and holds a BA degree from the University of California, Berkeley.

-Micheline Chau joined the Dolby Board of Directors in 2013.
-She was formerly President, Chief Operating Officer, and Chief Financial Officer of Lucasfilm Ltd., and brings significant experience in the entertainment industry to Dolby.
+Micheline Chau joined the Dolby board of directors in 2013.
+Formerly the President, Chief Operating Officer, and Chief Financial Officer of Lucasfilm Ltd., she brings significant experience in the entertainment industry to Dolby.

-Micheline holds an undergraduate degree in English and Asian studies from Wellesley College and a master of business administration degree from Stanford University.
+Micheline holds an undergraduate degree in English and Asian studies from Wellesley College and an MBA degree from Stanford University.

 David's experience includes roles at Kaleidescape, Inc., a company focused on high-performance music and movie server systems, and NetVMG, which developed route control software (and was acquired by Internap, a provider of IT infrastructure services).
 At Perseus Group (now GCA Savvian), David was an investment banking analyst focused on technology.
 He also worked for engineering firms Bechtel and Poe & Associates.
 David has undertaken his own ventures as well, including owning and operating a private aircraft-leasing business, and currently holds investments in several private companies.

 David received a BSE degree in civil engineering from Duke University and an MBA degree from Stanford University.